wences-sanchez/Knowledge-Base/pages/Kubernetes in Action (highlights).md

 			  Status contains the current information about the running pod, such as what condition the pod is in, the description and status of each container, and the pod’s internal IP and other basic info.
 		- -
 		- -
-		- When preparing a manifest, you can either turn to the Kubernetes reference documentation at http://kubernetes.io/docs/api to see which attributes are supported by each API object, or you can use the kubectl explain command. #space
+		- When preparing a manifest, you can either turn to the Kubernetes reference documentation at http://kubernetes.io/docs/api to see which attributes are supported by each API object, or you can use the kubectl explain command. #ñspace
 		- -
 		- -
 		- How can you **remove** the Kubernetes resources? #card